Christopher A Brooks, PhD

 Richmond, VA 23220

 Christopher A. Brooks is Professor of Anthropology at Virginia Commonwealth University in Richmond, Virginia.
 He has produced numerous publications focusing on the African continental and Diasporan experience.
-He is the general editor of the 1,600-page reference work, The African American Almanac 11th Edition (Cengage/Gale, with a foreword by NAACP President and CEO, Benjamin Jealous, February 2011).
+He is the general editor of the 1,600-page reference work, The African American Almanac 11th Edition (Cengage/Gale, with a forward by NAACP President and CEO, Benjamin Jealous, February 2011).
 Brooks wrote several major chapters for the volume including “Africa and the African Diaspora,” “Blues and Jazz,” and “African Americans in the Military.”
 He is a contributor to the Encyclopedia of African American Culture (Greenwood Press, 2010) where he wrote the chapter, “HIV and the African American Church.”
 His other publications include chapters in the African and African-American Religions and Religion and War volumes in the Religion and Society Series published by Routledge (2001 and 2003 respectively).
 He has a chapter celebrating the centennial of W.E.B.
 Dubois’ landmark publication, The Souls of Black Folk 100 Years Later, entitled “The Souls of Black Folk: Can a Double-Consciousness Be Heard?”
 (University of Missouri Press 2003), where he examined the prophetic statement DuBois made about the crucial issue of the 20th century being the race question.

 As an internationally-recognized biographer, Christopher Brooks has produced several book- length manuscripts including I Never Walked Alone: The Autobiography of an American Singer (with the late Shirley Verrett, John Wiley 2003 now available in Kindle version, 2011); Follow Your Heart: Moving with the Giants of Jazz, Swing and Rhythm and Blues (with the late Joe Evans, University of Illinois Press 2008; second paperback edition, February 2011), and Dangerous Intimacy: Ten African American Men with HIV (with Christopher Coleman, Linus Publications, June 2009).